hughobrien/zfs-remote-mirror/README.md

 So, since we're building our own image, and compiling all our own code, we want the latest errata fixes from the latest feature branch.
 That's *releng/10.2*.
 Let's get the code.
 Depending on what version of FreeBSD you're currently running, you may already have an earlier version of this code in */usr/src*, but it's cleaner if we grab a fresh copy.

 	hugh@local$ mkdir ~/knox
-	hugh@local$ cd ~/knox
-	hugh@local$ svnlite co https://svn.freebsd.org/base/releng/10.2 src
+	hugh@local$ svnlite co https://svn.freebsd.org/base/releng/10.2 knox/src

 *svn* is the short command name for [Subversion](https://subversion.apache.org/), the source code management system the FreeBSD project uses *'co* is shorthand for the *checkout* subcommand, which has a special meaning within Subversion, but for our purposes just think of it as *download*).
 However, Subversion is a somewhat large package, so in the name of minimalism, FreeBSD ships *svnlite* instead, which is just fine for our needs.
-The *src* at the end is the destination folder.
+The last argument is the destination folder.

 This checkout process will take some time.
 On my system the process will occasionally fail due to network issues, leaving the source directory in an inconsistent state.
 If this happens, I recommend you delete the whole directory (*rm -rf ~/knox/src*) and try again.

 If it succeeds, you'll get a message similar to:

-	Checked out revision 295483
+	Checked out revision 295681

 Now we'll get the [*crochet*](https://github.com/freebsd/crochet) build tool, which delightfully does almost all the hard work of image building for us.
 The package is maintained on GitHub, which is a little unusual for FreeBSD.
 If you have *git*, or indeed *git-lite* installed on your system you can get the code with: